kontan/Parsect/readme.md

 If the parser recieve a unexpected input string like "application", the parser would consume no charactors and fail.
 The both two words have first four letter "appl" but the parser don't throw a exception and parsing would continue to search other matchings.

-### *regexp* parser
+### *regexp* function

-**regexp** parser parses a string represented by regular expressions. *regexp* function takes a RegExp object.
+**regexp** function creates a parser that parses a string represented by regular expressions. *regexp* function takes a RegExp object.
 For example, the folllowing parser accepts any numerical string:

     var number = regexp(/^[-+]?\d+(\.\d+)?/);